What are the ten best things to do in Spain?

 There are so many things to do in Spain during your next vacation.

+From the Basque country to the Mediterranean, Spain is brimming with treasures large and small.
 Can’t decide what activities and attractions to add to your itinerary?
-Get inspired with our list of ten best things to do in Spain.
+Find inspiration in our list of ten best things to do in Spain below.

 Spain’s cosmopolitan capital is undeniably one of the best places in Europe for art fanatics.
 That’s because it’s home to the Golden Triangle of Art: the Prado Museum, the Reina Sofia Museum and the Thyssen-Bornemisza Museum.
 All three institutions are situated in the heart of the city and contain awe-inspiring exhibitions on some of Spain’s greatest artists – think Francisco Goya, Pablo Picasso and Salvador Dali.